Skip to main content

 3. Import CSS

-import '@gift-card-market/gl-product-detail/style.css';
+import '@gift-card-market/gl-product-detail/dist/style.css';

 Quick Start with React

-import { useEffect, useRef, useState } from 'react';
+import React, { useEffect, useRef, useState } from 'react';

 import { GlProductDetail } from '@gift-card-market/gl-product-detail';

-import type { GlProductDetailHandle } from '@gift-card-market/gl-product-detail';
+import type { ProductDetailFormHandle } from '@gift-card-market/gl-product-detail';

-import '@gift-card-market/gl-product-detail/dist/style.css'
+import '@gift-card-market/gl-product-detail/dist/style.css';

 export default function MyComponent() {

-const ref = useRef<GlProductDetailHandle | null>(null);
+const ref = useRef<ProductDetailFormHandle | null>(null);

 const data = {